jgater/gravedesk/settings.md

 	"secure": "true",
 	"box": "Inbox"
 	};

+// the first entry in the statusList will be the default for new tickets.
+'Closed' is currently mandatory.
+// All other statuses are optional

 var statusList = ['Open', 'Pending', 'Longterm', 'Systems', 'Closed'];

+// Branding will show up throughout the web interface.

 var brand = "Gravedesk";

+// emails that are missing fields, or that cannot be properly parsed will be replaced by entries from this as needed.

 var blankTicketSettings = {
 	"from": "unknown@example.com",
 	"subject": "No subject given.",
 	"description": "No description given."
 };

+// default account used to administer the systems, and add additional admin accounts.

 var defaultAdmin = {
 	username: "admin",